bivex/Darta/README.md

 ## What It Analyzes

 Darta walks the `lib/` directory and parses every `.dart` file using regex patterns.
+If a `darta.yaml` is present, Darta also applies the project contract on top of the inferred smells.

 ### Metrics (per class and file)